kristijanhusak/laravel-form-builder/README.md

 }
 ```

-and then in view add this:
+#### Usage in views

+From controller they can be used in views like this:

 ``` html
 <!-- resources/views/song/create.blade.php -->